lipiec-kacper/MazeProject/Description.md

 **Rooms and exits**

 > The Starting Room: This is where the character begins his adventure.
-In this room he will find his first weapon.
 > Hidden Rooms: They are accessible by solving enigmas and killing monsters.
-There are several Hidden Rooms across the map, they do also contain weapons, armor, health.... to help the character evolving.
+There are several Hidden Rooms across the map, they do also contain weapons, health.... to help the character evolving.
 > Ending Room: If the character finally enters this room, this will stop the game and make the charactrer win.
-It will also only be accessible if the character solved all the enigmas and got the right keys
-> Boss Rooms: This is where the character will fight the Bosses (Big monsters), and if he manages to kill them, he wil receiv some health and experience points.
+> Boss Rooms: This is where the character will fight the Bosses (Big monsters), and if he manages to kill them he win experience points and win the acces to the room
-> Enigma Rooms: This is where the enigmas take place, there are various rooms across the map, if the player manages to solve the enimgmas, he will be granted with experience points and keys.
+> Enigma(Mini Games) Rooms: This is where the enigmas take place, there are various rooms across the map, if the player manages to solve the enimgmas, he will be granted with experience points and he get acces to weapons and heals.
+> There is also one hidden room in which which shortens the way to the exit(Easter Egg)

 **Point system**

 > The experience points can be obtained by:
     - Killing monsters
-    - Solving enigmas/quests
+    - Wining minigames

 **Context and basic narrative of the adventure game :**